-THE Semi-Annual Examinations of the Queen's County GRAMMAR SCHOOL for the current year, under the instruction of John S. MIL-
+THE Semi-Annual Examinations of the Queen's County GRAMMAR .
+SCHOOL for the current year, under the instruction of JOHN S. MIL-LIDGE, Esquire, A. B., will take place on the following days, viz :-

 On Wednesday, the 22d day of June next, and Thursday, the 22d day of December next, at 11 o'clock A. M., of the said days respectively, at the Grammar School House in Gagetown.